-- Scope: Wide focus on any significant emergency or dangerous situation (may include Clery crimes).

-- Why: An emergency notification is triggered by an event that is currently occurring on or imminently threatening the District.
-Initiate emergency notification procedures for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees.

-- Where: Applies to situations that occur on District property.

-- When: Upon confirmation of an emergency that poses an immediate threat to the health or safety of the campus community, The Chief of Police will be disseminated a campus-wide notice, unless issuing such notification will, in the judgment of the responding authorities, compromise the efforts to assist victims or hinder the response to contain the threat.
-As specified by the Clery Act, an Emergency Notification can be broad or limited as compared to the Timely Warning.
+- Scope: Wide focus on any significant emergency or dangerous situation (may include Clery crimes). - Why: An emergency notification is triggered by an event that is currently occurring on or imminently threatening the District.
+Initiate emergency notification procedures for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees. - Where: Applies to situations that occur on District property. - When: Upon confirmation of an emergency that poses an immediate threat to the health or safety of the campus community, The Chief of Police will disseminate a campus-wide notice unless issuing such notification will, in the judgment of the responding authorities, compromise the efforts to assist victims or hinder the response to contain the threat.
+As the Clery Act specifies, an Emergency Notification can be broad or limited compared to a Timely Warning.
 The Emergency causing the notification does not have to be a Clery Reportable Crime.
-Reasons for issuing an emergency notification include, but are not limited to:

-- An outbreak of infectious diseases, e.g., meningitis, norovirus, etc.

-- o During extreme weather conditions, e.g., tornado, hurricane, etc.
+Reasons for issuing an emergency notification include, but are not limited to: - o An outbreak of infectious diseases, e.g., meningitis, norovirus, etc. - o During extreme weather conditions, e.g., tornado, hurricane, etc. - o Earthquake - o Gas leak

-- Earthquake

-- o Gas leak

-- o Terrorist incident
+- Terrorist incident

-- o Active Shooter/Armed Intruder
+- Active Shooter/Armed Intruder

-- o Bomb Threat
+- Bomb Threat

-- Civil Unrest
+- o Civil Unrest

 - Explosion

 - Nearby chemical or hazardous waste spill

 - Aircraft crash

 - o Fire